sagemath/sagewiki_to_gh-2022-10-10/ThingsCalledSage.md

 The name Sage has been used for a lot of things, including several software systems, some of which with mathematical capability.

-Amazon launched a hosted machine learning platform called [[https://aws.amazon.com/sagemaker|SageMaker]], which has absolutely nothing directly to do with Sage (though it uses similar technologies and even has at least one developer in common).
+Amazon launched a hosted machine learning platform called [[https://aws.amazon.com/sagemaker|SageMaker]], which has absolutely nothing to do with SageMath (though it uses similar technologies and even has at least one developer in common).

 See also the Wikipedia disambiguation page